walterl/hackerpaper/README.md

-# hackerpaper
+# HackerPaper

 Convert a HackerNews thread to a more diff-able format (YAML).

-If you used hackerpaper to convert an HN thread to YAML yesterday, and again today, you have something that's much easier to find new comments with.
+If you used HackerPaper to convert an HN thread to YAML yesterday, and again today, you have something that's much easier to find new comments with.

 I'm not sure if the output is 100% valid YAML.